darinex/cocos2dx-AdvancedRenderer/README.md

 * Win10 (not tested)
 * Linux (not tested)

-**NOTE:** If you are using lots of TrianglesCommands (e.g. Sprites) the perfromance of you're game can significantly decrease.

 ## Usage

 To use an ArbitraryVertexCommand you first have to create a Material2D: